mpolimen/portfolio_site/README.md

-# Marco Polimeni Portfolio Site
+# Marco Polimeni Personal Site

 ## Introduction

-My personal portfolio website along with the documentation that went into its creation.
+My personal website along with the documentation that went into its creation.